shivaninja/sampledff/COMMITS/COMMIT_3/README.md

 # COMMIT 3

 ## This Commit includes 3 things.
-## 1. Building all the program logic to fill the skeliton code in stats.c file
+## 1. Building all the program logic to fill the skeleton code in stats.c file
 ## 2. ALso declaring and defining the local variables in stat.c subroutine function
 ## 3. Calling all the subroutine function from main function.

 ## Building Logic includes
 1. Sorting Array using Bubble Sort Algorithm